How Much Are Bengal Kittens?

 So you love the wild and exotic look of Bengal cats?
-You’ve done your research and learned all about what an engaging, energetic breed Bengals are.
+You’ve done your research.
+You’ve learned all about what an engaging, energetic breed Bengals are.
 You can learn here what breeds make a Bengal cat.

-Are you ready to add a Bengal kitten to your family but are confused by the varying prices that you see all over the internet?
+You are ready to add a Bengal kitten to your family.
+There’s just one problem.
+You are confused by the varying prices that you see all over the internet.
+How much are Bengal Kittens?

 Just how much should you be paying for your new little bundle of fun, and why?
 There are several factors that affect how and why breeders price the way they do.